mlimber/docs/docs/framework/wpf/advanced/wpf-globalization-and-localization-overview.md

  [!code-xaml[GlobalizationHomepage#LocalizationComment](../../../../samples/snippets/csharp/VS_Snippets_Wpf/GlobalizationHomepage/CS/Homepage.xaml#localizationcomment)]

- This comment becomes associated with TextBlock_1’s content and in the case of the LocBaml Tool, ( see [Localize an Application](../../../../docs/framework/wpf/advanced/how-to-localize-an-application.md)), it can be seen in the 6th column of the TextBlock_1 row in the output .csv file:
+ This comment becomes associated with TextBlock_1’s content and in the case of the LocBaml Tool (see [Localize an Application](../../../../docs/framework/wpf/advanced/how-to-localize-an-application.md)), it can be seen in the 6th column of the TextBlock_1 row in the output .csv file:

 |Resource Key|Category|Readable|Modifiable|Comment|Value|
 |-|-|-|-|-|-|